 A vital part of retiring to Switzerland is ensuring an adequate pension income to support yourself while living there.

-Individuals who have worked for at least one full year in Switzerland and made contributions into the Swiss retirement system, or Alters- und Hinterlassenenversicherung (AHV) or Old-Age-Survivors Insurance, may be eligible to draw a Swiss state pension.
+Individuals who have worked for at least one full year in Switzerland and made contributions into the Swiss retirement system, or Alters- und Hinterlassenenversicherung (AHV) or Old-Age-Survivors Insurance, may be eligible to draw a state pension in Switzerland.

 This can be drawn on reaching the legal retirement age in Switzerland, which is 65 for men and 64 women, and the amount will depend on the number of years and amount contributed.
 It may also be possible to withdraw funds from occupational or private pension insurance schemes in which you participated.